-Do you know the difference between stress and anxiety?
-At first glance, it is difficult to recognise the difference between stress and anxiety.
+At first glance, recognising the difference between stress and anxiety is difficult.
 Both can lead to insomnia, fatigue, excessive worry, irritability, and impaired concentration.
-Even the physical symptoms such as heart palpitations, muscle tension and headaches appear the same in stress and anxiety.
+Even the physical symptoms such as heart palpitations, muscle tension and headaches appear the same in both stress and anxiety.
 These similar symptoms make it difficult to determine whether it is time for an extended vacation or whether it’s time to get professional medical help.

 What is the difference between stress and anxiety?